Armenia: Demographics

-Armenia has a population of 3,081,100 as of 2025 and is the third most densely populated of the former Soviet republics.
-There has been a problem of population decline due to elevated levels of emigration after the break-up of the USSR.
-In the past years emigration levels have declined and some population growth is observed since 2012.
+Armenia has a population of 3,081,100 as of 2025.
+It is the third most densely populated of the former Soviet republics.
+The country has faced population decline since the breakup of the USSR due to high levels of emigration; the population peaked at 3.6 million in 1991.
+However, since 2012, the emigration rate has slowed, and some population growth has been observed.